Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Not a plug-and-play solution

-• Complicated pricing plans when adding extra applications
+• Complicated pricing plans

 Offering numerous integrations and options for customization, Odoo is solid enterprise resource planning software that is easy to use for companies of all sizes.
 As open-source software, the entry-level option is free for one app, but the paid options can get pricey.
 A large number of developers and users are available to help answer questions.

-Compare Best Applicant Tracking Systems
+Compare Applicant Tracking Systems (ATS)

 Zoho Recruit

-• Intuitive interface, dashboard, and navigation
+• Intuitive interface and navigation

-• Over 40 pre-built reports
+• 40 pre-built reports + custom reports

 Recruitee